weimingtom/kirikiroid2lite/README.md

 ## How to build for Windows
 * WARNING !!! don't download source zip or tar.gz file on github web page, please use git clone to download source files.
-* If you download zip or tar.gz source file from github web page, you should use notepad++ to batch replace \n with \r\n.
+* If you download zip or tar.gz source file from github web page, you should use notepad-- (notepad++ is also ok but not recommended) to batch replace \n with \r\n.
+* You can use notepad--, https://gitee.com/cxasm/notepad--/releases
 * Open project\win32\cocos2d-win32.vs2013.sln with vs2013.
+* Why is it not recommended to use Notepad++ ?
+I just don't think Notepad++ and my exe should be updated so frequently.

 ## How to build for Android
 * Modify project\android\console.bat, point to NDK path.
 Recommended NDK r25 (you can also try NDK r10e)